kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_and_security.md

 changes must be denied.

-Access profiles are stored as entries and are dynamically loaded into a structure that is more efficent for use at runtime. `Schema` and its transactions are a similar implementation.
+Access profiles are stored as entries and are dynamically loaded into a structure that is more efficient for use at runtime. `Schema` and its transactions are a similar implementation.

 ## Search Requirements